mdb1/mdb1.github.io/_posts/2022-10-29-user-guide-to-working-with-me.markdown

 tags: [productivity, tools]
 ---

 This is a set of guidelines on how I like the team-work to happen.

 I’d like to hear your thoughts, ideas, and your guidelines after you read it.

 ### 1. Communication

-- It’s important we communicate well and often.
+- It’s important that we communicate well and often.
 - I like Slack the best as our go-to communication tool.
 - I like async communication, using threads over multiple consecutive messages, and reactions for ACKs.